-Watercolor Painting Tutorial - The Three Bears
+Watercolor Painting Tutorial - The Importance Of Dominance In Composition

 For many of us the first stories we ever heard were about three bears.
 I'll Papa Bear Mama Bear and a little baby bear.
 I have no idea why they were bears, but I sure know why they were PAPA, Mama and baby.
 DOMINANCE.